GeorgeMacDonald/growPi/README.md

 # growPi
-A simple game for Rasp Pi using minimal cairo and Gtk, has a small minimalistic game API.
+A simple game for Rasp Pi(Linux) using minimal cairo and Gtk, has a small minimalistic game API.

 growPi -> grow and harvest raspberries before a locust eats your produce.